gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 ## Program and challenges

-python program ,many challenges and things that I had never done
+python program in python on a raspberry pi , many challenges and things that I had never done: need to be able te detect a laser shot on the wall with a camera (video recognition) while displaying the user interface on the wall with a projector

 ### Camera detection

-Feedback after the shot, camera looking at the projected user interface, camera initialisation and detection, not easy as the projecteur emmets a lot of light, plan transformation in order to go from a trapeze to a rectangle, establishing an axis, laser detection and getting the coordinates on the axis, not enough fps because the laser hit duration was slow and as the hand moves you need to recognize the impact location as fast as possible, started here as it was proving if I was capable of achieving the requested idea, built a small laser pointer and try it out
+Using opencv in python to read camera feed, feedback after the shot, camera looking at the projected user interface, camera initialisation and detection, not easy as the projecteur emmets a lot of light, plan transformation in order to go from a trapeze to a rectangle, establishing an axis, laser detection and getting the coordinates on the axis, not enough fps because the laser hit duration was slow and as the hand moves you need to recognize the impact location as fast as possible, started here as it was proving if I was capable of achieving the requested idea, built a small laser pointer and try it out

 <img width="1000px" alt="Circles detection demo" src="/assets/images/posts/laser_gun_projected_target/documentation/Marks_Tracking_Circles.gif">